Injuries & other circumstances:

 Can’t I just have my friend run instead of me?

 Entries to the Portland Marathon are NOT Transferable.
 Entries once purchased may not be resold, exchanged or given to another person.
-At the Expo we require Photo ID.
-In some cases we will require the person picking up the registration to sign a legal document.
-And, the Portland Marathon reserves the right to suspend any entry if there is evidence of a transfer.
+The Portland Marathon reserves the right to suspend any entry if there is evidence of a transfer.

 Historically the Portland Marathon has never permitted refunds, rollovers, deferrals, exchanges or transfers.
 Doing so is neither practical nor appropriate for an event our size.
 When our event sells out we order shirts and bibs and other items based on the registration statistics in the data base.
 Much of what we do is personalized to the runner or walker who registers, including age division considerations, bib names, and the insurance related release each registrant signs.